All Episodes

 I just don't see it.

-I I think for Israel has a really bad um optic uh uh right now internationally, and the only way they would salvage it is they would need to bring in a new leader that's gonna be 100% an uh 180 from Netanyahu that's gonna say, you know what, yeah, we need to have a Palestinian state, say all the things that everybody wants to hear.
+And the only way they would salvage it is they would need to bring in a new leader that's going to be 100% and 180 from Netanyahu that's going to say, you know what?

-Whether he actually sticks to it or not is a whole other thing, but he needs to at least, you know, come in with that mindset of I'm not Benjamin Netanyahu, I I want to make peace with the Palestinians, I'm working on a two-state solution.
+Whether he actually sticks to it or not is a whole other thing, but he needs to at least, you know, come in with that mindset of I'm not Benjamin Netanyahu.

-And you know, I don't think a lot of people understand that there's a lot of fighting going on in Israel.
+And, you know, I don't think a lot of people understand that there's a lot of fighting going on in Israel.

-Uh Netanyahu is widely unliked in Israel.
+Netanyahu is widely unliked in Israel.

-You know, a lot of people are complaining and saying that they don't think that he's doing enough to get the um hostages back.
+You know, a lot of people are complaining and saying that they don't think that he's doing enough to get the hostages back.

-Everybody knows that he had an opportunity to get the hostages back, and he didn't take these opportunities because he kind of wanna wanted to wait.
+Everybody knows that he had an opportunity to get the hostages back, and he didn't take these opportunities because he kind of wanted to wait.

 He was more focused on Hamas than actually getting the hostages back.

-Can you talk a little bit about that with uh because it's been a while since we've spoken, so we we've given you guys everything, by the way, on this part, and then I'll let you go because you've had a long day, Suleiman.
+So we're giving you guys everything, by the way, on this pod, and then I'll let you go because you've had a long day, Suleiman.

 Can you talk about who he is and then how this came about?